Developing Widgets for EverShop

 What is a Widget?

-Widgets are small blocks that can be embedded in a store front.
-They are used to display information or provide functionality to users.
-Widgets can be used to display a wide range of content, such as a product listings, a banner or a block of text.
-They can also be used to provide functionality, such as a search box or a shopping cart.
+Widgets are modular, self-contained components that can be embedded throughout your EverShop storefront.
+They serve as building blocks that display specific content or provide functionality to users.
+Widgets can present various types of content, such as product listings, promotional banners, or informational text.
+They can also offer interactive functionality, like search boxes or shopping cart summaries.

-This document will guide you through the process of developing a widget for EverShop.
+This guide will walk you through the process of developing a custom widget for EverShop.
+We'll create a simple greeting widget that displays a customizable welcome message on your storefront.

-Let's assume that you have already installed EverShop and you have a running project.
-If you haven't installed EverShop yet, please check this document for the installation guide.
+We'll assume you have a running EverShop installation.
+If you haven't installed EverShop yet, please follow the installation guide first.

 Let's start!

-The first step in developing a widget is to create an extension.
-Let's call our extension greeting_widget
+The first step in developing a widget is to create an extension that will contain your widget code.
+Let's create an extension called greeting_widget

 extensions/